Dynamic Principal Component Analysis in High Dimensions: Simulation

-We set $d=3$, and other parameters are chosen as discussed in \Cref{subsec:tuning}.
-More specifically, the bandwidth $h$ is selected by leave-one-curve-out cross-validation, while the sparsity level $\rho$ and the thresholding parameter $\gamma$ are determined by 5-fold cross-validation to save the time.
-For comprehensive comparison, we also estimate eigenvectors by performing PCA on matrices obtained by dynamic covariance models (DCM) \citep{chen2016dynamic}.
-Since the tuning parameters are selected by leave-one-point-out in DCM which is inappropriate for repeated measurements, we use leave-one-curve-out instead and denote the resulting model by DCM+.
-To further reduce the computation, the bandwidth is tuned by evaluating on a subset of validation points for all methods.
-We evaluate the performance of estimators by the mean integrated squared error $\sum_{i=1}^{100}\int d_i^2(U(t), \hat{U}(t)) dt /100$ and denote errors of the proposed initial, refined, the DCM and DCM+ estimators by $\mathrm{MISE}_0$,$\mathrm{MISE}$, $\mathrm{MISE}_{DCM}$ and $\mathrm{MISE}_{DCM+}$, respectively.
+For comparison purposes, we estimate eigenvectors by performing conventional PCA on sparse covariance matrices obtained by dynamic covariance models (DCM) \citep{chen2016dynamic}.
+Since the bandwidth selected by the leave-one-point-out cross-validation in the DCM might be inappropriate for repeated measurements, we use the leave-one-curve-out cross-validation instead and denote the resulting model by DCM+.
+Under the common design, we include the methods of \citet{berrendero2011principal} and \citet{johnstone2009consistency}, denoted by BJS and DT, respectively.
+Note that the parameters in DT are set to the recommended values in the original paper.
+We evaluate the performance of estimators by the mean integrated squared error (MISE) which is approximated by computing the average of squared errors, defined in \eqref{eq:distance}, on a grid of 50 equally spaced points.
+Since the BJS and DT only obtain estimates under the sampling locations, to calculate the MISE for these two methods, we simply generate data at evaluated grids to obtain corresponding estimates.
+Note that the resulting errors $\mathrm{MISE}_{BJS}$ and $\mathrm{MISE}_{DT}$ are not relevant to the sampling frequency.

+We begin with illustrating the selection and the performance of tuning parameters in our method.
+We set $d=3$ under which the FVE is about 85\%, and other parameters are chosen as discussed in Section \ref{subsec:tuning}.
+Specifically, the bandwidth $h$ is selected by leave-one-curve-out cross-validation, while the $\rho_t$ and $\gamma_t$ are determined by 5-fold cross-validation to save the computation time.
+Since the quantity $m$ or $\bar{m}$ might be large, to further reduce the computation, we randomly choose 10 observational points with equal probability for each curve to calculate the error in the validation step to tune the bandwidth.
+The effectiveness of the selection strategy for the parameters is illustrated in Figure \ref{fig:cv}.
+As is shown, the selected parameters well depict the true smoothness of covariance matrices, the sparsity level and model complexity of the eigenvectors, respectively.